global-asp/asp-source/en/0015_together-were-strong.md

 badge with pride.

-Her best friend, Betty, told her about a competition, saying, “You must apply, my clever friend.”
+Her best friend, Betty, told her about a competition, saying, "You must apply, my clever friend."
-“What is the prize?” asked
+"What is the prize?" asked
 Albertina, growing curious.

-“A scholarship to high school!” said Betty.
-“You must apply.
-You'll win it, for sure.”
+"A scholarship to high school!" said Betty.
+"You must apply.
+You'll win it, for sure."

 Albertina studied until the candle burned down.
 She practised sums.
 She practised spelling.
 She sharpened her pencils and gave